MuradAles/ScopeLabs/README.md

   - yarn install

 3. **Get Access from Cors (temporary)**
- - follow the link and 'Request temporary access to the demo serve', you will get access to Cors
+ - follow the link and 'Request temporary access to the demo serve', and you will get access to Cors
  - https://cors-anywhere.herokuapp.com/corsdemo

-### Build and Run
+## Build and Run
 3. **Run the Development Server**
 <br>To start the development server, run:
   - npm run dev